Black Bean Soup

 - Note: If using a standard blender, purée the soup in batches, being careful not to fill the jar more than halfway.
 Be sure to leave the hole in the lid open and loosely cover with a dish towel to allow the heat to escape.
 Pour the blended soup into a clean pot.

-- Freezer-Friendly Instructions: The soup can be frozen for up to 3 months.
-Defrost the soup in the refrigerator for 12 hours and then reheat it on the stovetop over medium heat until hot.
-(It may thicken up a bit while in the freezer; if so, just thin it out with a bit of water or broth while reheating.)
+- Make-Ahead/Freezing Instructions: The soup will keep nicely in an airtight container in the refrigerator for up to 4 days.
+It can also be frozen for up to 3 months.
+Defrost overnight in the refrigerator and then reheat it on the stovetop over medium heat until hot.
+If the soup is too thick, you can add a little water or broth to thin it to the desired consistency.

 Pair with